 Wedding Anniversary: Geodes, especially those containing quartz or amethyst, make unique gifts for the 6th and 7th wedding anniversaries.

-Birthstone: Amethyst geodes are associated with February, while quartz geodes align with April.
+Birthstone: Amethyst geodes are linked to February.
+Quartz geodes align with April.